ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 node or spread out to multiple nodes as much as possible.
 You can specify the strategy via ``strategy`` argument.
 This way, you can make sure your actors and tasks can be scheduled with certain placement constraints.

-The below example create a placement group with 2 bundles with a STRICT_PACK strategy, meaning both bundle has to be created in the same node, otherwise, the placement group cannot be created.
+The example below creates a placement group with 2 bundles with a PACK strategy;
+both bundles have to be created in the same node.
+Note that it is a soft policy.
+If the bundles cannot be packed into a single node, they are spread to other nodes.
+If you'd like to avoid the problem, you can instead use `STRICT_PACK` policies, which fail to create placement groups if placement requirements cannot be satisfied.

 .. literalinclude:: ../doc_code/placement_group_example.py
     :language: python
     :start-after: __strategy_pg_start__
     :end-before: __strategy_pg_end__

-To make it easy to understand, let's see the image examples.
-The below image demonstrates the PACK policy.
-You can see 3 of ``{"CPU": 2}`` bundles are located in the same node.
+The image below demonstrates the PACK policy.
+Three of the ``{"CPU": 2}`` bundles are located in the same node.

 .. image:: ../images/pg_image_4.png
     :align: center

-The below image demonstrates the SPREAD policy.
-You can see 3 of ``{"CPU": 2}`` bundles are located in 3 different nodes.
+The image below demonstrates the SPREAD policy.
+Each of three of the ``{"CPU": 2}`` bundles are located in three different nodes.

 .. image:: ../images/pg_image_5.png
     :align: center

-Ray currently supports the following placement group strategies.
-The default scheduling policy is ``PACK``:
+Ray supports four placement group strategies.
+The default scheduling policy is ``PACK``.

 **STRICT_PACK**

 All bundles must be placed into a single node on the cluster.
-It is useful when you want to maximize the locality.
+Use this strategy when you want to maximize the locality.

 **PACK**

 All provided bundles are packed onto a single node on a best-effort basis.
-If strict packing is not feasible (i.e., some bundles do not fit on the node), bundles can be placed onto other nodes nodes.
+If strict packing is not feasible (i.e., some bundles do not fit on the node), bundles can be placed onto other nodes.

 **STRICT_SPREAD**